 Press-on nails are generally made of acrylic, gel polish, or other hard substances, glued onto the fingers with nail adhesives.
 They work by using an adhesive activated by air, so all you need to do is press them on.
 Ensure you buy the same brand, so they fit well.
 Peel the top layer of paper, and gently press it down onto your natural nail until you hear a click.

 It is best to use a nail file to push back the cuticles and clean up the skin around your natural nails before applying press-on nails.
+Also, make sure your nails are clean.
+Remove all dirt and oil before applying press-on nails.
 The good thing about these fake nails is they are peelable and easy to remove.
 Also, since they are very thin, you can easily file them off.

 These nails are made from a special plastic resin that makes them easy to wear and remove.
 So, when you need them off for some reason, like if they break or get too dirty (which can happen more frequently than you might think), follow the methods in our next section.

 Note: You don’t have to soak your nails in acetone for a long period of time as it is only a way to loosen up the glue of the press-on nails and this shouldn’t take too long.

 Clean the glue on your natural nail with some cotton balls soaked in acetone.
 Apply adhesive tape on the glued parts and wait for about 10 to 15 minutes.
 Take off the tape and soak the nails in acetone to remove adhesive residue.
 This method is easy and convenient.
 However, it can damage your nails if not done the right way.

 Always pull the nails off slowly.
 Pulling a press-on off too quickly may cause damage to your nails.

 3. Use A Nail Clipper

 This method may sound crazy, but it works well if your nails are not too thick.
 Cut off as much of the glue as you can and use a nail file to remove any leftovers.
 Finish by removing the glue residue with an alcohol swab.